 In January, DASH submitted two applications for the Commuter Choice Program to increase service to levels recommended in the Alexandria Transit Vision plan on lines 35 and 36 (currently roughly the AT1+ and the AT9).
-NVTC announced that they received 18 proposals for projects totaling \$26.2 million for projects.
-Since \$30.0 million is available for these projects, DASH's proposals for transit service in this corridor appear to have a good chance of being funded.
-NVTC is now performing a detailed analysis of all proposals found to be eligible.
+At the May NVTC meeting, staff presented their recommendation, supported by the Policy and Programming Committee to fund all projects.